devmehq/devme-sdk-js/README.md

 yarn test
 ```

+## Need Help?
+If you need help please drop us a message, we would be glad to help @ [Contact us](http://dev.me/contact-us)

 ## Contributing
 Please feel free to open an issue or create a pull request and fix bugs or add features, All contributions are welcome.
 Thank you!